joeytwiddle/significant-white-space/README.md

 Sync searches the current folder and subfolders for all sws or sws-able files (by a default or provided extension list), and will sync up any new edits based on which file was modified most recently.
 This allows the user to edit files in either format, without having to worry about the direction in which changes will be propagated!
 Thus a single project can be edited both through its sws files, and through its traditional files, for example using an IDE such as Eclipse.

+## Temporary

+Curl and decurl are minimal; they do their job and exit.
+Sync however does some extra checking, and right now this checking is exposed in:

+    % sws safedecurl <curly_file> <sws_file>

+This will probably change to something neater in the future:

+    % sws --test decurl <curly_file> <sws_file>

+The checking it does is to invert the generated sws_file and see if it exactly matches the original curly file (which it rarely does the first time you try it!).

 ------------------------------